Spondias pinnata

 Spondias pinnata, sometimes also known as hog plum, is a species of tree with edible sour fruits.
 It is native to the Philippines and Indonesia, but has been widely naturalized in South Asia, Mainland Southeast Asia, Southern China, and the Solomon Islands.
 It belongs to the family Anacardiaceae.
-This species, among several others, has sometimes called the "wild (or forest) mango" in other languages and was once placed in the genus Mangifera.
+This species, among several others, has sometimes been called the "wild (or forest) mango" in other languages and was once placed in the genus Mangifera.
 It is found in lowlands and hill forests up to 1200 m.